zandero/rest.vertx/README.md

 # Static data annotations
 ## @Produces on response writers
 Additional to REST endpoints @Produces can also be applied to response writers.
+This will add the appropriate content-type header to the output, plus will register writer to the given content-type if no other association is given.

 Example:
 ```java